Fakcrafter/PongOnPy/README.md

 Pong

 The Classical Pong Game.
-Written in C with Allegro library.
+Written in C with Raylib library.

 By Fakecrafter